 This sync between e-automate and ConnectWise updates customer information.
 The sync will update companies in ConnectWise from the information in e-automate.
-You have the option to also insert new companies from e-automate into ConnectWise.
+You have the option to also insert companies from e-automate into ConnectWise.

 Jump to: Overview | Samples | Setup | Variables | Testing | Alert Functionality | Best Practices & Tips | Related Alerts